SI669-internal/mass_clone/README.md

 - Late penalty.
 Since for Github Classroom we already have a late boolean and hook for late delta, we can apply penalty based on the duration over due date.
 - Read record from google spreadsheet instead of local cache.
 This can let us be machine-indenpedent and easier to grade using public computer.
+  - Set dynamic for main sheet range, expose range to config.

 #### Lab 2 Part A Grading Insights